RGBCube/GitHub2Forgejo/README.md

 ./migrate.nu --help
 ```

-You can either specify all the CLI flags for a uninteractive run,
+You can either specify all the environment variables
-or run the script like so:
+for a uninteractive run, or run the script like so:

 ```nu
 ./migrate.nu